Som-Energia/somenergia-courses/2018-07-19-frontend/frontend.md

 	// stylus-loader:  stylus -> css
 	// css-loader: css -> js code that adds the style
-	// MiniCssExtractPlugin: extracts the css into a css bundle
+	// MiniCssExtractPlugin: extracts into a css bundle
+	// 'require' ensures that the css is loaded
+	// as any dependant assets (images, includes...)
+	{ test: /\.styl$/, use: [ MiniCssExtractPlugin.loader,
+			"css-loader", "stylus-loader"]},
 	// The css bundle is configured in the plugin section
-	// 'require' ensures that the css is loaded
-	{ test: /\.styl$/, use: [
-		MiniCssExtractPlugin.loader, "css-loader", "stylus-loader"]},
-	...
 ```

 ## Servidor de desarrollo {